-- The Scheme is not large enough to justify direct investment on a cost-effective basis. - Pooled funds allow the Trustee to invest in a wider range of assets, which serves to reduce risk.
+- The Scheme is not large enough to justify direct investment on a cost-effective basis. - Pooled funds allow the Trustee to invest in a wider range of assets, which serves to reduce risk. - Pooled funds provide a more liquid form of investment than certain types of direct investment.

-Pooled funds provide a more liquid form of investment than certain types of direct investment.
+The Trustee's policy in relation to the balance between different kinds of investments

-The Trustee's policy in relation to the balance between different kinds of investments The appointed investment manager(s) will hold a diversified mix of investments in line with their agreed benchmark and within their discretion to diverge from the benchmark.
+The appointed investment managers will hold a diversified mix of investments in line with their agreed benchmark and within their discretion to diverge from the benchmark.
 Within each major market each manager will maintain a diversified portfolio of securities.
+Full details are set out in the SoIA.